 - Digital products — There’s no inventory to worry about.
 Your upside is unlimited and do not have to worry about COGS (Cost Of Goods Sold).

 - Digtal Nomad — Allows me to work anywhere and not be tied to a specific geographic location.
 Digital nomads, especially after the virus, is a huge trend.
 I curently live in New York, but I also like to move to Florida at some point.
-I would like to be able to move with disrupting my business.
+I would like to be able to move without disrupting my business.

 - Low Headcount — I can scale up with a little to no employees.
 With my previous niche website, I only had 2 full-time employees (one was me!).
 The rest were contractors and agencies.

 Making money blogging is one of the best ways to get a decent return on your investment.

 To narrow my search, I decided to focus on affiliate marketing blogs.
 To me, it is the best way to make money online.